An information field theory approach to Bayesian state and parameter estimation in dynamical systems

 In summary, the following knowledge gaps remain open in the problem of dynamical system state and parameter estimation.
 Despite the continuous nature of ordinary differential equations, traditional and present Bayesian state and parameter estimation methods, including Kalman, particle and VI filters, rely on time-discretization which may introduce unexpected biases.
 Next, even though B-PINNs work over continuous function spaces, the introduction of fictitious observations is not desirable in the presence of model-form uncertainty.
 Finally, characterizing the IFT posterior via sampling is computationally demanding and inhibits the methods applicability in online settings.

 The objective of the paper is to extend IFT in the context of dynamical systems in a computationally efficient manner.
 The unique contributions of this work are as follows.
-First, we develop the theory of physics-informed prior probability measures over the function space that characterizes the time evolution of a dynamical system's state.
-The proposed theory relies on patching together probability measures defined over a sliced function space, i.e., the space of functions of time that satisfy given initial conditions.
-We define the required probability measures over the sliced function spaces via a path integral formulation that utilizes the integrated squared residual of the associated dynamical system.
-We prove that the resulting measures are associated with certain stochastic differential equations (SDE).
-Using It\^o calculus, we prove that the first and second moments of the prior measure uniformly converge to the dynamical system solution and zero, respectively, as we increase a certain parameter of the prior measure to infinity.
-This parameter plays the role of an inverse temperature and we demonstrate that it quantifies model form errors.
+First, we develop a finite-dimensional IFT by parameterizing the infinite-dimensional dynamical system state path using the span of a linear basis.
+We introduce the physics-informed conditional prior for the state path parameterization.
+The construction of this prior is inspired by the path integral \citep{feynman2010quantum}, and resembles energy-based models \citep{grenander1994representations}.
+This prior contains a tunable parameter that plays the role of an inverse temperature, and we demonstrate numerically that it quantifies model form errors.